jarodise/koreader-importer/cline_docs/codebaseSummary.md

 ## Key Components and Their Interactions

 -   **Annotation Fetcher (Main Process)**: Responsible for fetching Koreader annotation files from a user-specified directory.
+It recursively searches for `.sdr` directories and then looks for `metadata.epub.lua` or `metadata.pdf.lua` files within those directories.
 It interacts with the **Annotation Parser** to process the files.
 This component runs in the main process of the Electron application.
 -   **Annotation Parser (Main Process)**: Parses the Lua table structure of Koreader annotation files and extracts relevant information (e.g., highlighted text, notes, timestamps, location).
 It interacts with the **Data Converter** to transform the parsed data.
 This component runs in the main process of the Electron application.
 -   **Data Converter (Main Process)**: Converts the parsed annotation data into various output formats (e.g., Markdown, JSON, CSV) based on user preferences.
 It interacts with the **Output Generator**.
 This component runs in the main process of the Electron application.
 -   **Output Generator (Main Process)**: Generates the final output files in the chosen format and saves them to the user-specified location.
 This component runs in the main process of the Electron application.